Together, we can reduce overdose fatalities in Michigan.

 Imagine yourself here.

-Harm reduction is a public health approach that aims to reduce the negative impacts of substance use.
-This includes linking people to life-sustaining health services, enabling access to naloxone—medicine that reverses the effects of an opioid overdose—and making public health equipment like sterile syringes available through syringe service programs (SSPs) to prevent the spread of HIV and viral hepatitis.
-Harm reduction is about meeting people where they are with compassion and support.
+This includes linking people to life-sustaining health services, making public health equipment like sterile syringes available through syringe service programs (SSPs) to prevent the spread of HIV and HCV, and enabling access to naloxone—medicine that reverses the effects of an opioid overdose.

 What is a syringe service program?